lily-mara/lily-mara.github.io/content/posts/images-esp32/index.md

 <div class="callout">
 	<div class="callout-inner">
         <div class="callout-header">NOTE</div>
-I did all of this environment setup and all of the development on a macOS with an aarch64 processor.
-I cannot comment on the tools as they work in different environments, but I have to imagine that I'm using a low-priority platform for the maintainers of these tools so if they work for me then they should probably work for someone on a more conventional platform like linux on x64.
+<p>I did all of this environment setup and all of the development on macOS with an aarch64 processor.
+I cannot comment on the tools as they work in different environments, but I have to imagine that I'm using a low-priority platform for the maintainers of these tools.
+So if they work for me then they should probably work for someone on a more conventional platform like linux on x64.</p>
   </div>
 </div>